-CAT 2017 will be held on November 26, 2017 in computer based mode.
-To help you in building the section wise strategy, here are a few section wise tricks from CAT 99 percentilers which they followed in CAT.
+Indian Institute of Management, Kozikhode is being conducting CAT 2019 on November 24, 2019, in computer-based mode.
+To help aspirants in building the section wise strategy, here are a few section wise Tips from CAT 99 percentile's which they followed in the exam

-On following a few tricks for Quants, Shikhar Mathur, 99.68 percentiler in CAT shares the benefits, especially for non-engineer CAT aspirants.
+On following a few Tips for Quants, Shikhar Mathur, 99.68 percentiler in CAT shares the benefits, especially for non-engineer CAT aspirants.
 He shares that making a list of all important concepts/formulas while preparing, and revising them each day is a trick that never gets old.
-List of QA tricks by Quora writer Shikhar are:
+List of QA Tips by Quora writer Shikhar are:

 Note down the weak areas in each topic (say it's Permutations and Combinations, or DI) after two to three tests.
 Pin-point the errors you made and also what kind of errors they were.
 Sometimes a lot of errors in the same topic are because of a pre-held mental fallacy which will be cleared after one reading, but sometimes it's a conceptual roadblock.
 Make sure you note down where and WHY you are going wrong.